TABLE OF CONTENTS

 January 5 -- John B. Hughes, in a radio broadcast, criticized the

-the first of a series of orders establishing limited strategic areas
+first of a series of orders establishing limited strategic areas along

-along the Pacific Coast and requiring the removal of all enemy
+the Pacific Coast and requiring the removal of all enemy aliens from

 January 30 -- Colonel Karl Bendetsen,

-Coast Congressional delegation and was reported as having stated
+Congressional delegation and was reported as having stated that

-that "military judgment on the West Coast on whether or not this
+"military judgment on the West Coast on whether or not this evacuation

-evacuation of citizens and aliens should take place was positively
+of citizens and aliens should take place was positively in the

 Philippines